hpfem/hermes-tutorial/doc/src/hermes2d/P01-linear/03-poisson.rst

 with a few extra constructors.
 It is used to avoid using variable-length arrays.

-The treatment of nonzero Dirichlet and other boundary conditions will be explained in more detail, and illustrated on examples, in the following examples.
+The treatment of nonzero Dirichlet and other boundary conditions will be explained in more detail in the following examples.
 For the moment, let's proceed to the finite element space.